Isser Harel: Intelligence in the Pre-State Era

-In 1947, Yisrael's name came to the attention of David Ben-Gurion.
+In 1947, Halperin name came to the attention of David Ben-Gurion.
 He was introduced to Ben-Gurion and reported on the activities of his department.
 During that meeting, Ben-Gurion decided to rename the "Jewish Department" to the "Internal Department."
-Yisrael succeeded in his role and became an unofficial spokesman for the Shai.
+Halperin succeeded in his role and became an unofficial spokesman for the Shai.
 He maintained fair relations with members of other underground movements, who were under his department's surveillance.

-At the Shai headquarters, Yisrael earned the nickname "Isser the Small," both due to his short stature and to distinguish him from "Isser the Great," Isser Be'eri (Birenzweig), who joined the Shai headquarters in 1947 and was tall in stature.
+At the Shai headquarters, Halperin earned the nickname "Isser the Small," both due to his short stature and to distinguish him from "Isser the Great," Isser Be'eri (Birenzweig), who joined the Shai headquarters in 1947 and was tall in stature.
 Be'eri later became the head of Israeli Military Intelligence, but was dismissed following the Ali Qassem Abed al-Qader affair.

-In 1947, Yisrael was appointed the commander of the Tel Aviv District of the Shai, responsible for gathering intelligence from Arab Jaffa.
+In 1947, Halperin was appointed the commander of the Tel Aviv District of the Shai, responsible for gathering intelligence from Arab Jaffa.
 This was a challenging period for the Shai, following Black Saturday and due to the decline in the number of Arab informants, a result of the national awakening among Jaffa's Arabs leading up to the War of Independence.
-Yisrael took steps to recruit new sources and succeeded in doing so.
-Shortly before the declaration of the State of Israel, Yisrael deployed an Arab agent on a mission to Amman to assess Jordan's intentions and whether they planned to go to war.
-The agent reported that the Jordanians intended to join the war, and Yisrael hurried to inform Ben-Gurion.
+Halperin took steps to recruit new sources and succeeded in doing so.
+Shortly before the declaration of the State of Israel, Halperin deployed an Arab agent on a mission to Amman to assess Jordan's intentions and whether they planned to go to war.
+The agent reported that the Jordanians intended to join the war, and Halperin hurried to inform Ben-Gurion.